Miscellaneous solo piano compositions (Rachmaninoff): Works

-In 2003, while researching Rachmaninoff material at the Library of Congress, the Australian pianist Scott Davie discovered a two-page sketch of a previously unknown Rachmaninoff work, a Piano Piece in A-flat major.
+In 2003, while researching Rachmaninoff material at the Library of Congress, the Australian pianist Scott Davie discovered a two-page sketch of a previously unknown Rachmaninoff work, a Piano Piece in A♭ major.
 While he was able to make a pencil copy, it wasn't until later he realized that the sketch was complete.
 Davie was given permission to make use of the piece by the composer's great-granddaughter, Natalie Wanamaker Javier, while attending the 2006 International Rachmaninoff Conference in Amsterdam.
 The piece was recorded and released by ABC Classics on his Pictures from an Exhibition CD.
 Since then the piece has also been recorded by Vladimir Ashkenazy and released by Decca.